shaneholloman/zensical-docs/docs/community/guides/pull-requests.md

 ## Verified commits

 To ensure the integrity of our projects, we require [verified commits] that are  cryptographically signed.
 For this to work, you need to install the _public_ key of a keypair into your GitHub account.
-Follw the instructions on GitHub for using [gpg], [ssh], [s/mime] keypairs.
+Follow the instructions on GitHub for using [gpg], [ssh], [s/mime] keypairs.

   [verified commits]: https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification
   [gpg]: https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification